syncfusion-content/xamarin.android-docs/xamarin-android/SfPicker/dealingwithcolumns.md

 SfPicker allows user to adjust the column width by hooking `SfPicker.OnColumnLoaded` event and then check the column using `ColumnLoadedEventArgs.Column` property and then adjust width of column by setting `ColumnLoadedEventArgs.ColumnWidth` property.

-We have prepared below code snippets to demonstarted DateTimePicker sample using `OnColumnLoaded` event.
+We have prepared below code snippets to demonstrate DateTimePicker sample using `OnColumnLoaded` event.

 *MainPage*